firstdraft/guides/appdev-primer.md

 Now we just have to draw the ERD of that same database.
 Include in your domain model the ability for users to leave comments on photos, as described in the last two questions.

 Think you got it?
 Click Publish and wait a few minutes and refresh.
 When "Launch" button appears, click it and play around with the prototype.
-Can sign up/in/out as different users?
-Can you add photos?
-Can you follow other users?
-Can the application tell you just the photos that were posted by the people that you follow?
+Can you sign up/in/out as different users?
+Can you post photos?
+Can you like photos?
+Can the app show you which photos you've liked?
+Can you follow other users? **Can the application show you the photos that were posted by the people that you follow?**(This one is tricky to achieve just using firstdraft, but possible!)

 The interface is horrible, but — you just built a social network!
 Not bad!
-Now we'll learn some front-end and learn how to make the interface better, and we'll learn some Ruby so you can build whatever functionality you can imagine.
+Now we'll learn some front-end and you'll be able to improve the interface, and we'll learn some Ruby so you can build whatever functionality you can imagine.
 But you've already got a solid foundation.